Nikhil-Behera/leetcode/readme.md

-this is my 1st project.
+This is my first repository created through git.

-lol haha